Salem Radio Network News Friday, December 19, 2025

 By Douglas Gillison

-The U.S. Consumer Financial Protection Bureau has declined funding since President Donald Trump took control in February, with Trump and acting Director Russell Vought having called for the agency’s elimination.
+The U.S. Consumer Financial Protection Bureau has declined funding since President Donald Trump took control in February, with Trump and acting Director Russell Vought having called for its elimination.

-Its workforce faces mounting uncertainty over the CFPB’s ability to continue to pay them or offer severance while a legal battle plays out over the Trump administration’s plans to fire the vast majority of staff.
+The CFPB’s workforce faces mounting uncertainty over its ability to continue to pay them or offer severance while a legal battle plays out over the Trump administration’s plans to fire the vast majority of staff.

-In a statement, the agency said an administration legal opinion held that because the Federal Reserve System was not currently reporting “combined earnings” under the 2010 statute which created the CFPB, the agency could not lawfully draw funding from the central bank.
+The agency said in a statement that an administration legal opinion held that because the Federal Reserve System was not currently reporting “combined earnings” under the 2010 statute which created the CFPB, the agency could not lawfully draw funding from the central bank.

-The CFPB receives its funding directly from the Federal Reserve, unlike federal agencies for which Congress appropriates money annually.
+The CFPB receives its funding directly from the Fed, unlike federal agencies for which Congress appropriates money annually.

-“The Bureau anticipates having sufficient funds to continue operations until at least December 31, 2025,” the statement said.
+“The Bureau anticipates having sufficient funds to continue operations until at least December 31, 2025,” it said.

-(Reporting by Douglas Gillison in Washington; Editing by Lincoln Feast)
+(Reporting by Douglas Gillison in Washington; Editing by Lincoln Feast and Alexander Smith)

 Previous